FinalGuy/alias-generator/README.md

 Kept the logic for concatenation of syllables, but refactored the imperative code into OOP code.

 ## Usage
-You simply obtain an instance of class `AliasGenerator` and call it's public method like this:
+You just have to instantiate an `AliasGeneratorConfig` and obtain an instance of class `AliasGenerator`.
+After that you can start by calling it's public method like this:

 ```
+AliasGeneratorConfig config = new AliasGeneratorConfig();
-AliasGenerator generator = AliasGenerator.newInstance();
+AliasGenerator generator = config.newInstance();
 String alias = generator.aliasFor("my Key string");

 ```

-For performance reasons i suggest keeping a single instance of the generator because of some I/O operations happening during initialization.